 No matter what you think, you will need the help of other people throughout your journey.
 Get prepared to meet lots of new faces and to even initiate contact and to reach out for a helping hand if you need it.

 Planning ahead carefully will only take you so far, but only running into locals willing to show you around will give you that true local experience of the place.
 So, get social and search for friendly people in your environment that will be glad to accompany you for a beer, for a night out or a daily picnic at a certain point of your trip.

 Lots of internet forums and applications can help you with this.

 Also, while out there, don’t forget to exchange contacts and be generous with offering hospitality if some of them decide to visit your hometown sometime in the future.

 Remember – traveling is all about sharing.
 And sharing is caring!

 “Life begins at the end of your comfort zone” – this is perhaps the most common Facebook cover for lots of people who dared to live a nomadic life.
 As much cliched and irritating this may sound, this is one big truth about traveling.

 Embarking on a great journey requires changing the entire mindset and living habits you might have.
 You will also need to get in shape and be prepared to sleep practically anywhere – from park benches to Perisher packages in Australia.
 It’s all part of a trip!

-Learn how to save up as much energy as you can for hiking and reaching places which are not reachable by public transport.
+Learn how to save up as much energy as you can for hiking or ticking off the best things to do Phuket Thailand list and reaching places which are not reachable by public transport.
 This means knowing how to handle traveling by plane, car or maybe a train.